Dental & Orthodontics Receptionist

 Julie is the newest member of the team, but she has always been a part of general dentistry.
 She began her career in the industry in 2003 through a MediTrain Medical Receptionist course.
 Then, Julie worked for DB Dental in various locations, namely Craigie, Joondalup, and Innaloo from 2005.
 She remained with the company for about seven years.

 Then she later worked at Smiles in Currambine as a front office coordinator.
-Her job did not involve anything related to nursing from 2014.
-She just left recently to work with Oasis Orthodontics.

 - Managing calls